 This powerful message has helped her rejuvenate thousands of lives.
 The Clutter Connection helps you identify your “clutterbug type” then recommends optimal practices to become more happily and sustainably organized at home.

-Aarssen’s message will help a lot of folks who feel shamed by their particular organizational style.
+Aarssen’s message helps folks who feel shamed by their particular organizational style.
 This organizing guru means it.
-We’re not messy, lazy, flaky or any of those unsavory identities we accept when we can’t for the life of us locate where we put the scotch tape or electric bill.
+We’re not messy, lazy, flaky or any of those unsavory identities we accept when we can’t for the life of us locate the scotch tape or electric bill.

-Yet the message isn’t all warm fuzzies either.
-Addressing shame is one thing, but getting down to work is another.
+Yet the message isn’t all warm fuzzies.
+Addressing shame is one thing; getting down to work is another.

 Decluttering Lesson No. 2